git-town/git-town/README.md

 ## Installation

-100% of Git Town is written with Bash script, so it runs anywhere Git and Bash runs.
+100% of Git Town is written in Bash script, so it runs anywhere Git and Bash runs.
 Installation on OS X can be done using [Homebrew](http://brew.sh/).
 Other platforms need to install manually.